-- 1) You should exercise reasonable skill and care in the conduct of your duties. - 2) You should avoid any situation that could give rise to suspicion or suggest improper conduct. - 3) You must declare any personal interest(s) and manage openly and appropriately any conflicts of interest and observe the requirements of our policy on this matter.

-- 4) You must not accept any offers of gifts or hospitality from individuals or organisations which might reasonably create, or be capable of creating, an impression of impropriety, influence, or place you under an obligation to these individuals or organisations.
-You must comply with our policy on the matter. - 5) You must ensure that you are informed about the views, needs and demands of tenants and service users and that your decisions are informed by this understanding. - 6) You must ensure that the company is open about the way in which it conducts its affairs and positive about how it responds to requests for information. - 7) You must not prevent people or bodies from being provided with information that they are entitled to receive.
+- B.1.
+I will use my best endeavours and exercise reasonable skill and care in the conduct of my duties. - B.2.
+I will avoid any situation that could give rise to suspicion or suggest improper conduct. - B.3.
+I will declare any personal interest(s) and manage openly and appropriately any conflicts of interest; I will observe the requirements of our policy on the matter.
+I will keep my entry in the Register of Interests complete, accurate and up to date.
+I will make an annual statement to confirm my declarations are accurate. - B.4.
+I will not accept any offers of gifts or hospitality from individuals or organisations which might reasonably create or be capable of creating an impression of impropriety or influence or place me under an obligation to these individuals or organisations.
+I will comply with Waverley Housing's policy on Entitlements, Payments and Benefits Policy. - B.5.
+I will ensure that, in carrying out my role as a Board member, I am informed about and take account of the views, needs and demands of tenants and service users - B.6.
+I will ensure that Waverley Housing is open about the way in which it conducts its affairs and positive about how it responds to requests for information. - B.7.
+I will not prevent people or bodies from being provided with information that they are entitled to receive.

-4.3.
 C. Honesty

-You must ensure that you always act in the best interests of the Company and that all activities are transparent and accountable.
+You must ensure that you always act in the best interests of the organisation and that all activities are transparent and accountable.

-- 1) You should always act in good faith when undertaking your responsibilities as a Member of our Governing Body. - 2) You should use your skills, knowledge and judgement effectively to support our activities. - 3) You should ensure that decisions are always taken and recorded in accordance with our Articles and policies and procedures. - 4) You must ensure that the company has an effective policy and procedures to enable, encourage and support any staff or Governing Body member to report any concerns they have about possible fraud, corruption or other wrongdoing\ (\These concerns might include, but are not confined to, suspected fraud, dishonesty, breach of the law, poor practice, non-compliance with regulatory requirements, misconduct, breach of this code). - 5) You must report any concerns or suspicions about possible fraud, corruption or other wrongdoing to the appropriate senior person within the organisation in accordance with our whistleblowing policy. - 6) You must not misuse, or contribute to or condone the misuse of our resources and must comply with our policies and procedures regarding the use of its funds and resources\ (\Resources include people, equipment, buildings, ICT, funds, knowledge, stationery, transport). - 7) We forbid all forms of bribery, meaning a financial or other advantage or inducement intended to persuade someone to perform improperly any function or activity.
-You are not allowed to accept or give bribes from/to anyone, and must comply with our policy on bribery.
-You are also obliged to report any instances of suspected bribery within the company or any of its business partners. - 8) You, or someone closely connected to you, cannot as a result of your role with us receive preferential treatment relating to any services provided by the organisation or its contractors/suppliers, and you should be able to demonstrate this.
+- C.1.
+I will always act honestly and in good faith when undertaking my responsibilities as a Board member. - C.2.
+I will use my experience, skills, knowledge and judgement effectively to support our activities. - C.3.
+I will ensure that decisions are always taken and recorded in accordance with our Rules and procedures. - C.4.
+I will ensure that Waverley Housing has an effective whistleblowing policy and procedures to enable, encourage and support any staff or Board member to report any concerns they have about possible fraud, corruption or other wrongdoing. - C.5.
+I will report any concerns or suspicions about possible fraud, corruption or other wrongdoing to the appropriate senior person within the organisation in accordance with our whistleblowing policy. - C.6 I will comply with our policies and procedures regarding the use of our funds and resources and I will not misuse, contribute to or condone the misuse of these resources. - C.7 We forbid all forms of bribery, meaning a financial or other advantage or inducement intended to persuade someone to perform improperly any function or activity.
+I will neither accept from nor give bribes or any other inducement to anyone.
+I will comply with our Bribery Policy and will report any instances of suspected bribery or corruption within the organisation or any of its business partners. - C.8 I will ensure that neither I nor someone closely connected to me receives or is seen to receive preferential treatment relating to any services provided by the organisation or its contractors/suppliers.
+I will declare all interests openly and ensure they are effectively managed to demonstrate this.